 Conformation: pups are evaluated for their overall conformation to the AKC Anatolian Shepherd Dog breed standard.

 All of the above, in addition to official hip and elbow evaluation by OFA and/or PennHIP per the CHIC requirements for the Anatolian Shepherd breed.
+Passing health testing is not a guarantee of breeding quality, rather it is a prerequisite to being considered as a breeding dog.
+Our goal is to breed up and improve generation over generation.

 Family drives us here at Apex.
 We raise animals to feed our family, friends and clients.
 When our animals are stressed by predator pressure, they do not produce the same quantity or quality of offspring, milk, eggs, etc. Losing a lamb or piglet to a predator would be a great loss to our program and our family.
 This is why we raise Anatolian Shepherds to prevent these stresses and losses to our herd.